 The narrow width of classic cross-country skis creates a small surface area, thereby reducing friction.

 In general, typical classic skis will be between 40-50mm wide.
-And, they’ll fit easily into the standard tracks (approximately 60-70mm wide) laid by cross-country ski grooming machines.
+And, they’ll fit easily into the standard tracks (generally 70mm wide) laid by cross-country ski grooming machines.

 Beginner-oriented skis of the classic variety will be wider and closer to the 50mm mark, sometimes beyond.
 The wider ski, as you might imagine, will provide a little more stability for an inexperienced skier.
 At least up until a certain width.
 Once you get too wide, you’ll have to exert more pressure on the ski in order to edge it.